 In 1927 the newly-named General Foods in Battle Creek was a quick trip to the front door of the Harry and Isabella Beach family in Kalamazoo, with accessible train travel and expanding access to automobiles.
 Honk!
 Honk!
 Isabella and Harry were busy with their new family, but because General Foods company was only 24 miles away, Isabella could readily commute to General Foods after being hired to assist the Swans Down flour brand.

 By the end of 1927 the young Beach family had seven children.
-Somewhere between Summer 1927 and Fall 1929 they moved their large family to the country in Salisbury Connecticut, 100 miles from Manhattan, living on the same street as Isabella’s two brothers and widowed mother.
+Somewhere between Summer 1927 and Fall 1929, maybe to be closer to NYC broadcasting, they moved their large family to the country in Salisbury Connecticut, 100 miles from Manhattan.
+They lived on the same street as Isabella’s two brothers and widowed mother.
 We don’t know yet which part of the family moved there first.
 In Salisbury the last Harry & Isabella Beach child was born to fulfill the future radio disclosure of “Mrs Barton” having eight children–

 “MOTHER OF EIGHT IS AIR VETERAN, Frances Lee Barton Begins New Program Friday.
 A mother of eight children, Mrs. Frances Lee Barton has been broadcasting the Cooking School of the Air every Thursday morning for the last three years.
 Her long practical experience and her genuine interest in housewives’ problems have made hundreds of thousands of radio friends…” — The Buffalo News, Feb 2, 1935

-By 1935 the Beach family lived in Westchester county, closer to Manhattan.
+By 1935 the Beach family moved to Westchester county, closer to Manhattan.
 The same year there was the following “needle-in-a-haystack” disclosure in an advertising executives’ magazine.
-This 1935 old-fashioned “tweet” was what allowed any of us to know that Isabella Beach was the real Frances Lee Barton! —
+This 1935 old-fashioned “tweet” was the only disclosure allowed anyone to know that Isabella Beach was the real Frances Lee Barton! —

 In the census, Isabella Beach officially had “no occupation” until after her stint as Frances Lee Barton, for General Foods radio hosting between 1932 to 1935.
-We believe she worked for General Foods all those years and five years before, but mum was the word.
-After Frances Lee Barton’s radio show was off the airwaves in 1935, Isabella branched out in radio and print using her own name Isabella K. Beach, with maiden name King as her middle initial.
+We believe she worked for General Foods all those years and five years before, but no one said a word.
+After Frances Lee Barton’s radio show was off the airwaves in 1935, Isabella continued in radio and print using her own name Isabella K. Beach, with maiden name King as her middle initial.
+Her face is the same face portrayed in earlier GF literature.
 As before, she broadcast under the NBC umbrella, now advertising Proctor & Gamble brands such as Crisco, and participating in educational programming.
-I believe she also continued working for General Foods.
+I believe she may have continued working for General Foods in occasional other projects.

-If it hadn’t been for the 1935 Variety magazine tweet, we’d have to believe that this next person, Miss Marie Seller, was “Mrs. Frances Barton.”
+If it hadn’t been for the 1935 Variety magazine tweet, the world would believe that this next person, Miss Marie Seller, was “Mrs. Frances Barton.”

 Marie Sellers was the director of General Foods’ Consumer Service Department, hired at the same time that I believe Isabella Beach was hired.
 Miss Sellers “took the fall” and disclosed all to the Chicago Tribune when she retired in 1950–